 Quebec COVID-19 hospitalizations, ICU numbers continue to go down

-Quebec is reporting 117 fewer people are in hospital to be treated for COVID-19, a remaining total of 3,153 people.
+Quebec is seeing a drop in ongoing COVID-19 hospitalizations, with 36 fewer patients in hospital as of Tuesday, bringing the total number of beds currently occupied to 2,852.

-Intensive care admissions are down by 17, for a total of 235 people receiving care.
+Intensive care admissions are down by five, for a total of 218 people receiving care.

 - Complete coverage at CTVNews.ca/coronavirus